APRNs, also known as advanced practice registered nurses, have been working in the nurse home setting for quite some time.

-Previously, doctors would have to sign all the documents such as physical therapy orders, pharmacology recommendations but now the APRNs have taken on this task.
+Previously, doctors would have to sign all the documents, such as physical therapy orders and pharmacology recommendations, but now the APRNs have taken on this task.

 Patients will need medication reviews with possible medication reductions.
-If you would like to learn tips on reducing medications in the elderly in the nursing home click here.
+If you would like to learn tips on reducing medications for the elderly in the nursing home, click here.

 The nurse practitioner can also complete discharge examinations.
 The patient will need medications when they go home, and the provider can call the medications into the pharmacy.

-By calling the medications into the pharmacy, they will review the meds for safety and perform medication education.
+By calling the medications into the pharmacy, they will review the medications for safety and perform medication education.

 Most importantly, the patient will be evaluated to determine if they are safe to go home.
 By having a medical evaluation before leaving, they can see if it is a safe discharge.
 If more time is needed, the APRN can do a “peer to peer” with the insurance company to get their time extended.

-They can answer any last-minute questions by the patient and family members.
+They can answer any last-minute questions from the patient and family members.
 Many medications are confusing for families and patients and need some more explanation.

 What is the impact of Nurse Practitioners in the post-acute care setting?